Learn IVN and V2X

-If your network has plenty of bandwidth and no traffic that bursts above what it can handle, you won't have a problem with packet loss, delay or jitter.
-But in many networks, there will be times where links become overly congested to the point where routers and switches start dropping packets because they are coming in/out faster that what can be processed.
+If your network has plenty of bandwidth and no traffic that bursts above what it can handle, you won't have a problem with packet loss, delay, or jitter.
+But in many networks, there will be times where links become overly congested to the point where routers and switches start dropping packets because they are coming in/out faster than what can be processed.
 If that's the case, your streaming applications are going to suffer.
 This is where Quality of Service (QoS) comes in.

-QoS helps manage packet loss, delay and jitter on your network infrastructure.
+QoS helps manage packet loss, delay, and jitter on your network infrastructure.
 Since we're working with a finite amount of bandwidth, our first order of business is to identify what applications would benefit from managing these three things.

 There are various protocols to handle timing and QoS in Ethernet.
-There are several ways to identify or mark the traffic that need priority.
+There are several ways to identify or mark the traffic that needs a priority.
 Class of Service (CoS) will mark a data stream in the layer 2 frame header.
 Various applications can be marked differently, which allows the network equipment to be able to categorize data into different groups.

 The Real-time Transport Protocol (RTP) is a network protocol for delivering audio and video over IP networks.
 RTP typically runs over UDP.
 RTP is used in conjunction with the RTP Control Protocol (RTCP).
 While RTP carries the media streams (e.g., audio and video), RTCP is used to monitor transmission statistics and quality of service (QoS) and aids synchronization of multiple streams.
-RTP/RTCP on UDP is not deterministic and is rather old and it is recommend to consider Ethernet AVB (TSN standards).
+RTP/RTCP on UDP is not deterministic and is rather old and it is recommended to consider Ethernet AVB (TSN standards).

 The Time-Sensitive Networking (TSN) standards define mechanisms for the time-sensitive transmission of data over Ethernet networks.
-TSN is a set of different standards under development by the Time-Sensitive Networking task group of the IEEE 802.1 working group, formed 2012 by renaming the existing Audio Video Bridging Task Group.
+TSN is a set of different standards under development by the Time-Sensitive Networking task group of the IEEE 802.1 working group, formed in 2012 by renaming the existing Audio Video Bridging Task Group.

 As an example, a central component of the TSN standards is called Time-Aware Scheduler (TAS) and without the TAS, low-priority traffic could delay high-priority traffic at each Ethernet switch along the transmission path, causing unnecessary and undesired interruptions.
 The reason for this is that Ethernet frames cannot overtake each other – even if one frame has a higher priority than others.

 The TAS allows for time-critical and background data to share the same network.
 TAS allows assigning specific time slots to best-effort and high-priority Ethernet traffic, where only one traffic group (either high priority or background) can use the network at defined points in time.
-For you it means that you'll get guaranteed delivery at a well-defined point in time for time-critical traffic, while background traffic can utilize the remaining available bandwidth.
+For you, it means that you'll get guaranteed delivery at a well-defined point in time for time-critical traffic, while background traffic can utilize the remaining available bandwidth.

 Vehicle-to-everything (V2X) communication is the passing of information from a vehicle to any entity that may affect the vehicle, and vice versa.
-There are two types of V2X communication technology depending on the underlying technology being used; Wifi-based, and Cellular-based.
+There are two types of V2X communication technology depending on the underlying technology being used; Wi-Fi-based, and Cellular-based.

 IEEE first published the specification of Wifi-based V2X (IEEE 802.11p) in 2012.
 It supports direct communication between vehicles (V2V) and between vehicles and infrastructure (V2I).
 This technology is referred to as Dedicated Short Range Communication (DSRC).
 DSRC uses the underlying radio communication provided by 802.11p and known in the US as Wireless Access in Vehicular Environments (WAVE) and in Europe as ITS-G5.

 (C-V2X) technology.
-Based on LTE (and 5G in the future), this cellular technology is designed to connect vehicles to each other, to roadside infrastructure, to other road-users and to cloud-based services.
+Based on LTE (and 5G in the future), this cellular technology is designed to connect vehicles to each other, to roadside infrastructure, to other road users, and to cloud-based services.